christianhaitian/PortMaster/markdown/descent2.md

+# Descent 1/2 For PortMaster
+The MS-DOS games by Parallax Software ported with DXX-Rebirth.

+## Installation
+Unzip to ports folder e.g. `/roms/ports/`.
+Ready to play with shareware and demo files.
+To upgrade to full game, purchase on Steam/GOG and then add .hog and .pig files to `descent/data` and `descent2/data`.

+Filelist for full versions:
+├── descent/data
+│   ├── missions/
+│   │ └── bonuscontent
+│   └── descent.hog
+│   └── descent.pig
+│   └── chaos.hog (multiplayer, optional)
+│   └── chaos.msn (multiplayer, optional)
+├── descent2/data
+│   ├── missions/
+│   │ └── bonuscontent
+│   └── alien1.pig
+│   └── alien2.pig
+│   └── descent2.ham
+│   └── descent2.hog
+│   └── descent2.s11
+│   └── descent2.s22
+│   └── fire.pig
+│   └── groupa.pig
+│   └── ice.pig
+│   └── water.pig
+│   └── intro-h.mvl (optional)
+│   └── other-h.mvl (optional)
+│   └── robots-h.mvl (optional)
+│   └── d2x-h.mvl (optional)

+Descent I & II: Definitive Edition came with some extra content not available on GOG or Steam.
+These include Levels of the World (Descent 1), 29 Bonus Levels by Parallax Software (Descent 1), and the Descent 2: Vertigo expansion pack.
+This extra content can be placed in the data/missions folder for both Descent and Descent 2.
+If done correctly you'll see a new submenu when selecting New Game.

 ## Configuration
+Ini files `d1x.ini` and `d2x.ini` are configurable.
+The port features KBM emulation and native SDL joystick controls.
+To switch between them, tick the option `-nojoystick` in the ini file.
+Joystick controls only affect the analog sticks and is meant for those who prefer a more "authentic" experience.

-You may rename Player.plr and Player.plx in the conf folder for a different multiplayer display name.
-If you do so, please modify the d1x.ini or d2x.ini file to reflect this change.
+You may rename `Player.plr` and `Player.plx` in the conf folder for a different multiplayer display name.
+If you do so, please modify the `d1x.ini` or `d2x.ini` file to reflect this change.

+Cheats can be found and modified in `cheats.txt`.
+To turn a cheat on, change the 0 to 1.
+To turn it off, change 1 to 0.

+Add-Ons (.dxa files) such as different soundtracks from various soundcards and game versions, can be found at the project's [GitHub Repo](https://github.com/JeodC/Portmaster-Descent)

 ## Default Gameplay Controls